jvanlier/Python2to3Workshop/README.md

 4. Run the `2to3` source-to-source translator over your source code tree.
 Run the result of the translation under Python 3.
 Manually fix up any remaining issues, fixing problems until all tests pass again.

 ## Running unit tests
-`python -m unittest test.py`
+`python -m unittest test`

-Or (easier): `pip install nose` (in both your Python 2 and Python 3 environment) and just run `nosetests` when you're in the directory of this repo (might have to specify the full path, for example `~/anaconda/envs/py3k/bin/nosetests`)
+Or (easier): `pip install nose` (in both your Python 2 and Python 3 environment) and just run `nosetests` when you're in the directory of this repo.